MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/manage-microsoft-365-identity-governance.md

 - MED150
 - BCS160
 ms.assetid: 98ca5b3f-f720-4d8e-91be-fe656548a25a
-description: "Learn about how to manage Microsoft 365 identity governance."
+description: "Learn about how to use Microsoft 365 identity governance features."
 ---

 # Manage Microsoft 365 identity governance